guangmean/Niello/README.md

 # Niello

-Niello is a sleek and sophisticated Hugo dark theme, ideal for highlighting your content in a stylish manner.
-It comes equipped with essential features like Google Analytics and AdSense support, making it an excellent choice for expanding your online presence.
+Niello is a modern and feature-rich Hugo dark theme, designed to elegantly showcase your content.
+With a responsive layout that ensures a perfect browsing experience on any device, it also comes with built-in support for Google Analytics, AdSense ads, Disqus, content sharing, and search functionality, helping you effortlessly manage and enhance your online presence.
+Whether you're running a blog or a website, Niello offers a professional and efficient platform to elevate your online reach.

 Note: The master branch is unstable; please use tagged versions for a stable release.

 ### We are excited to announce the release of version 3.0, featuring significant improvements and new features (2024-09-05).

-Please note that this is a major update and may not be compatible with previous versions.
+Please note that 3.0.0 is a major update and may not be compatible with previous versions.

 An updated version of Hugo is also required.